lcswnn/CS330_Final_Project/README.md

 >java -jar nameOfFile.jar

 to run the executable file.
+This file has the ability to be run through the terminal and double clicked with the mouse cursor.

 **HOW TO RUN THE EXECUTABLE**